stephengaito/documentArchive/features/architecture/adminInterfaces/Readme.md

 > Use of command line tools (if any) MUST not prohibit a Heroku or
 > Google App type of deployment.

+> The administrator MUST be able to make most configurational settings
+> via a YAML settings file.

 ## Solution